Eye-scanners used to track terrorists adapted to help search for missing children like Madeleine McCann

 'Right now law enforcement has only photos of missing children to work with, but appearance can change.'

-'We're giving them a biometric that really cannot be altered,' he told Fox News.
+'We're giving them a biometric that really cannot be altered,' he told [You must be registered and logged in to see this link.].

 The technology could help children like British girl Madeleine McCann who went missing from a holiday apartment in Portugal, eight years ago, just days before her fourth birthday.